 Rechargeable electric toothbrushes will normally have either an NiMH or a lithium-ion battery.
 Most modern models will have a lithium-ion battery encased in them, which cannot be removed.
 The whole unit sits on a charger when the battery needs recharging, rather than the battery being removed and charged separately.

 Some cheaper electric toothbrushes use disposable replaceable batteries.
-Whatever type of battery your electric toothbrush has you are allowed to bring it with you on a plane in either your carry on baggage. or checked bags
+Whatever type of battery your electric toothbrush is fitted with you are allowed to bring it with you on a plane in either your carry on baggage or checked bags

 Do Oral B toothbrushes have lithium batteries?

 Almost all modern Oral B rechargeable toothbrushes will have a lithium-ion battery in them.
-You can check your rechargeable electric toothbrush model out on their website to see what kind of batteries are fitted in it.
+You can check your rechargeable electric toothbrush model out on the Oral B website to see what kind of batteries are fitted in it.

 Other toiletry airport security questions you may have